thisisobate/kyverno-website/src/content/docs/policies/linkerd/require-linkerd-mesh-injection/require-linkerd-mesh-injection.md

 ---
-title: "Require Linkerd Mesh Injection"
+title: 'Require Linkerd Mesh Injection'
 category: Linkerd
 version:
 subject: Namespace, Annotation
-policyType: "validate"
+policyType: 'validate'
 description: >
   Sidecar proxy injection in Linkerd may be handled at the Namespace level by setting the annotation `linkerd.io/inject` to `enabled`.
 This policy enforces that all Namespaces contain the annotation `linkerd.io/inject` set to `enabled`.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//linkerd/require-linkerd-mesh-injection/require-linkerd-mesh-injection.yaml" target="-blank">/linkerd/require-linkerd-mesh-injection/require-linkerd-mesh-injection.yaml</a>

 ```yaml